Table of Contents

 - Less communication between managers and subordinates reduces the control of the manager.

 The span of control means the total number of employees that a manager or superior can manage.
 Several factors are taken into consideration before allocating subordinates to a supervisor.
-In those sections, you will learn about the different factors that can affect the span of control.

 1. Type of work to be managed